 Explore Man and Dog

 Summary of Man and Dog

 The poem takes the reader into an old man’s world as he walks and talks to himself and his dog.
-He reminisces on the past, old jobs he’s done and places he has visited.
+He reminisces about the past, old jobs he’s done, and places he has visited.
 He also looks towards the future, where he’s walking at this very moment and how he’s going to get there by “tonight”.
-The speaker also addresses his dog, her nature and her inability to catch rabbits.
+The speaker also addresses his dog, her nature, and her inability to catch rabbits.